bediger4000/linked_lists/README.md

 The lists are in ascending order.
 The obvious follow-on is merging N sorted lists.

+### Find the middle item in a linked list

+Set two `*Node` pointers to head of list.
+One steps through list 2 at a time, the other pointer steps one at a time.
+When the 2x pointer gets to the end of the list, the other pointer holds address of  middle item.
+Except for even-number-length lists.
+It's arguable what the "middle" of those lists is.

 ### Daily Coding Problem: Problem #559 [Medium]

 This problem was asked by Google.